 iOS 14 adds a new search interface to find specific emojis that you are looking for.
 Enter a commonly used word such as ‘heart’ or ‘smiley face’ and you will be presented with relevant emojis to choose from.

 Watch YouTube in 4K

 iOS 14 includes Google’s VP9 codec, which means that you can finally stream YouTube in full 4K glory.
-Here’s hoping that Apple won’t remove the codec from the stable release in September.
+While playing a video, bring up the Quality menu, pick the 2160p setting, and you are good to go.